Problem solving anime, or anime where thinking is required are some of the most engaging anime there is.

 That same boy is now a known serial killer, 10 years later, and Kenzo’s guilt is too much to bear so he takes responsibility by hunting the killer down.

-It has a slow start but the
+It has a slow start but the anime slowly becomes a masterpiece.

 6. Ghost Hunt